opsi-org/python-opsi/README.md

   nosetests tests/

+### Unmaintained tests

 Currently there are two folders that contain unittests.
-The current set of tests is in the ``tests`` folder.
-The folder ``OPSI/Tests`` contains tests in a currently unknown state.
+The current set of maintained tests is in the ``tests`` folder.
+The folder ``OPSI/Tests`` contains unmaintained tests in a currently unknown state.
 We currently do not recommend to run these tests.

 New tests should be placed under ``tests``.